It’s a word that we have all become increasingly aware of, but what does it mean and how does it affect you and your business?

 Biodiversity is pretty amazing and you don’t need to travel to the rainforest to see it up close.
 It’s all around us, in every forest, farm land and riverside.
 They all contain different types of insects, birds and small mammals, as well as a plants and trees.

+Overall, there are many different places where biodiversity can be observed, and it’s a great way to learn about and appreciate the diversity of life on our planet.
 You can also create biodiversity in your own garden, allotment or balcony and let the species come to you.
 Choose plants that require pollination and encourage birds and wildlife into your outdoor space.

 What can you do, as a business, to protect biodiversity?